rightjs/rightjs-core/doc/en/dom/element.md

 # Element

-The dom-element unit in RightJS is called `Element` and it handles all the dom-elements extensions.
+The dom-element unit in RightJS is called `Element` and it handles all the dom-element extensions.

 ## Additional Methods

-All the additional methods in RightJS are built into the element prototype, but as the old IE browsers don't support the feature, you need to call the `$()` function at least once, when you pick up a new element form a page.

-You don't need to worry about it when you select elements using RightJS own methods, all of them will be extended automatically. `$()` is only for the case when you grab an element by ID or receive it outside of RightJS stack.
+If you use RightJS own methods and functions to navigate around elements, then all the extensions on selected elements will be available automatically and immediately.

+The only exception is the cases when you take an element from outside of the RightJS stack.
+Say, you assign an event handler directly in an element attribute, or you receive a dom-element that was found by another script.
+In those cases you need to call the `$()` function on those elements at least once to make all the additional methods to appear.

-## Setting Methods And Chains
+## Set Methods And Chains

 All the set-methods in RightJS return a reference to the object they belong to, this way you can easily create chains of calls like that

-    $('some-element').on("click", function() {}).setStyle({
+    $('some-element').on("click", function() {})
-      fontSize: '200%'
-    }).addClass('marked').update('with text'
+      .setStyle({fontSize: '200%'})
+      .addClass('marked').update('with text')
-    ).toggle().set('title', 'some-title') ...;
+      .toggle().set('title', 'some-title') ...;

 ## Selector Methods

-There is a number of methods like, {#parents}, {#siblings}, etc. that meant to help you to navigate around an element's neighborhood.
+There is a number of methods like, {#parents}, {#siblings}, etc. to help you to navigate around an element's neighborhood.
 All the methods can be used as is, or they can receive an optional css-selector rule that will filter out the result.